louisebolden/fundamentals-of-computing/README.md

 Work undertaken as part of the [Fundamentals of Computing Specialization](https://www.coursera.org/specializations/computer-fundamentals) on Coursera.

+To run any of this code, you can use the [Codeskulptor](http://www.codeskulptor.org/) browser-based Python runner.

 1. An Introduction to Interactive Programming in Python (Part 1)
     * Expressions, variables and assignments [[exercises](https://github.com/louiseswift/fundamentals-of-computing/blob/master/01_python-1/exercises.py)]
     * Functions, logic and conditionals [[exercises](https://github.com/louiseswift/fundamentals-of-computing/blob/master/01_python-1/exercises.py#L127), [peer-graded assignment](https://github.com/louiseswift/fundamentals-of-computing/blob/master/01_python-1/assignment-1.py)]